subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 >

 >>     **Comments**:
->>     The regex text manipulation tool is used to manipulate the FASTA file to make it searchGUI
+>>     The regex text manipulation tool is used to manipulate the FASTA file to make it
->>     compatible.
-The “FASTA Merge Files and Filter Unique Sequences Concatenate FASTA databases”
+>>     searchGUI compatible.
+The “FASTA Merge Files and Filter Unique Sequences Concatenate
->>     together tool is used to merge the databases obtained from the CustomProDB and translate Bed
+>>     FASTA databases”together tool is used to merge the databases obtained from the
->>     tool along with the Uniprot and cRAP databases.
+>>     CustomProDB and translate Bed" tool along with the Uniprot and cRAP databases.
 >

 <img src="../../../images/Fasta_sequence.png" width=400>

 For visualization purpose we also use “Concatenate tool” to concatenate the genomic mapping with protein mapping dataset.
 This output will be used to view in the MVP to view the genomic coordinates of the variant peptide.